pod32g/simple-logger/README.md

 - Hooks and multi-sink outputs for forwarding logs to additional destinations.
 - Optional asynchronous mode with configurable buffers and drop policies.
 - Hook filters and async stats so you can limit callbacks and monitor queue health.
+- Hot reload helpers for watching config files or reacting to config pushes.

 ## Installation